hswind4/IAMReX/CONTRIBUTING.md

   * New features are merged into to the `development` branch using Pull Requests (PRs).

-    Nightly regression testing is used to ensure that no answers change (or if they do, that the changes were expected).

   * Bug fixes, questions and contributions of new features are welcome!

        * Bugs should be reported through GitHub Issues.